fruit-bat/pico-zxspectrum/README.md

 Some of the FAT SPI routines need to be kept in RAM, needs to be documented.

-I'm not convinced the noise channels on the AY-3-8912 sound correct.

 ## Build
 Fistly patch up the TinyUSB library for USB host mode, as described [here](https://github.com/raspberrypi/tinyusb/pull/7/files).